sgilda/windup/Build-Windup.md

     If you have installed Maven, you can check the version by typing the following in a command prompt:

     mvn --version
-3. If you prefer, you can work within your preferred IDE if it provides support for Groovy.
+3. If you prefer, you can work within an IDE as long as it provides support for Groovy.
 The following IDEs are recommended.

     * [Red Hat JBoss Developer Studio 7.1.1](http://www.jboss.org/products/devstudio/download/) or newer
     * [Eclipse 4.3 (Kepler)](https://www.eclipse.org/downloads/) or newer